Spatial Transfer Learning for Estimating PM2.5 in Data-poor Regions: Methodology

 \subsection{Generating Latent Dependency Factor (LDF)}

-After generating the neighborhood cloud, the next step is to generate the \emph{Latent Dependency Factor} (LDF), a new feature that is imputed into the original dataset.
-We generate the LDF using the two-stage autoencoder model (Fig.~\ref{LCF-autoencoder}).
-The input to the model is the LDF dataset (shown in Fig.~\ref{LCF-autoencoder}(a)).
-We consider the topographical, meteorological, and geographical features including the PM$_{2.5}$ levels for the sensors in the neighborhood cloud.
-We believe that these predictors also influence the PM$_{2.5}$ levels at the objective location (centroid of the cluster).
-E.g., given a sensor location, $l_i$, in the target region, the predictors such as the \emph{wind-direction}, \emph{elevation}, \emph{population}, and more, for the surrounding sensors can influence the PM$_{2.5}$ levels at $l_i$ (spatial autocorrelation).
-Additionally, the sensor location, $l_i$, can be semantically correlated to another location, $l_j$, in the source region and hence influence the PM$_{2.5}$ levels at $l_i$.
+After generating the neighborhood cloud, the subsequent steps involve generating the LDF, imputed as a new feature into the original dataset.
+This feature is derived using a two-stage autoencoder model (Fig.~\ref{LCF-autoencoder}(a)), where the input dataset (neighborhood cloud) utilizes features -- topographical, meteorological, geographical, and PM$_{2.5}$ levels.
+We believe these predictors influence the PM$_{2.5}$ levels at the objective location (centroid of the cluster). \emph{E.g.}, given a sensor location, $l_i$, in the target region, the predictors such as the \emph{wind-direction}, \emph{elevation}, \emph{population}, and more, for the surrounding sensors can influence the PM$_{2.5}$ levels at $l_i$ (spatial autocorrelation).
+Additionally, the sensor location, $l_i$, can be semantically correlated to another location, $l_j$, in the source region, influencing the PM$_{2.5}$ levels at $l_i$ in the combined dataset.
 In Fig.~\ref{LCF-autoencoder}(a), each sensor has $(p+1)$ features with $p$ features and a label.
 We first calculate the weight for each feature.
-This is achieved by finding the similarity (inverse distance) between the feature of the objective location and the sensor.
+This is achieved by finding the similarity (inverse distance) between the feature of the objective location and neighboring sensors.
 This allows sensors with influential features to be given more importance.
 Following the weighing, the features from $m$ sensors are stacked together with the objective location to generate the input data of size $(m+1) \cdot (p+1)$.
 The PM$_{2.5}$ for the objective location is voided by setting it to 0.
-This high-dimensional data is summarized into a single feature, i.e., the LDF, using the two-stage autoencoder model as shown in Fig.~\ref{LCF-autoencoder}(b).
+This high-dimensional data is summarized into the LDF, using the two-stage autoencoder model shown in Fig.~\ref{LCF-autoencoder}(b).